mkrolczykk/scala-spark/README.md

 * The logic should be covered with unit tests
 * The output should be saved as PARQUET files
 * Configurable input and output for both tasks
-* Will be a plus: README file in the project documenting the solution
+* README file in the project documenting the solution
-* Will be a plus: Integrational tests that cover the main method

 ## Technologies and dependencies
 * Scala 2.12.10